Spring in the garden

 Mad Hatter's Tea Party

 For my daughters second birthday we had a Mad Hatter's Tea Party.
-The kid loves hats so it just came to me one day, we had to have a Mad Hatter's Tea Party!
+The kid loves hats so it just came to me one day, we should have a Mad Hatter's Tea Party!

-I nade a bunny cake (complete with coconut fur).
+I made a bunny cake (complete with coconut fur).
 We borrowed extra kids chairs from our neighbours, so we had lots of mismatched chairs which looked kind of mad.
 The kids decorated their own party hats with stickers.
-For food we had fruit, gingerbread hearts, cucumber and egg sandwiches, fairy bread and my husband likes to make rainbow jelly cups.

 Friend in the garden

-This animal hangs out in our garden sometimes.
-I think it is a Jacky water dragon.
+This water dragon hangs out in our garden sometimes.
 It makes me happy when I catch a glimpse of it.
 I like to think of our garden as a haven for native animals.
 Here it is hanging out on the veranda of the kids cubby house.

 Since these photos were taken the lettuce and parsley have been eaten by the local possums.
 They are just resprouting now.